PechenenkoYara/computer_project_sem2/README.md

 # Tumor Cellular Automaton Model

-A simple implementation of a stochastic cellular automaton for tumor growth, inspired by Valentim et al. (2022) and the Terrain-Generation framework.
+A simple implementation of a stochastic cellular automaton for tumor growth.

 ## Description